 Can Your Caffeine Addiction Kill You?

 Think you can’t live without your morning coffee?
-Well, it looks like you can also die from it.
-A recent article outlines the coroner’s report that confirmed a woman found dead in bed, had died from caffeine poisoning.
+Well it looks like you can also die from it.
+A recent article outlines the coroner’s report that confirmed a woman found in dead in bed had died from caffeine poisoning.

-While they didn’t say how much caffeine she had consumed, and pointed out this case was considered “highly unusual”, it’s not unheard of.
-There are 2,500 members in the Facebook group “caffeine toxicity death awareness support”.
+While they didn’t say how much caffeine and pointed out this case was considered “highly unusual”, it’s not unheard of.
+There are 2.5k members of the Facebook group “caffeine toxicity death awareness support”.

 The Caffeine Myth

 It’s a myth that caffeine gives us “energy”.
 What we consider energy is more like an adrenaline rush.
-That feeling you get if someone jumps out from behind a corner and yells “boo”.
-Sure, that wakes you up and gets your heart pumping; but, not with energy.
-Instead, it is simulating your central nervous system with a “fight or flight” response.
-It will make you feel awake and alert for a while, then you’ll crash later in the day when you will repeat the process with more coffee to keep going.
-Do that for a long enough, and it WILL take a toll on your body.
+That feeling you would get if someone jumped out from behind the corner yelling “boo”.
+Sure that wakes you up and gets your heart pumping; but, not with energy.
+Instead , it is simulating your central nervous system with a “fight or flight” response.
+It will make you feel awake and alert for a while, then you’ll crash later in the day where you will repeat the process with more coffee to again repeat the process.
+Do that for a long time and it WILL take a toll on your body.
 Too much caffeine can manifest in many ways:

 - Increased anxiety, nervousness

 - Restless sleep